PGCE Frequently Asked Questions

 The University's Postgraduate Open Day is held in November and prospective PGCE students are urged to visit the Faculty of Education on this day for more information about the course.
 We strongly urge that you do not attend the Undergraduate open days as they are not applicable to graduate studies.
-For those interested in College membership during the PGCE course, the PGCE/MEd Administrator, Mrs Louise Roberts, is very happy to show prospective PGCE students around the College by appointment.
+For those interested in College membership during the PGCE course, the PGCE/MEd Administrator, Mrs Louise Roberts, is very happy to show prospective students the facilities around the College by appointment.
 Louise can be contacted by telephone: 01223 747 144, or by email.

 The student accommodation at Homerton is located on a single campus within and around the College’s fine gardens and grounds.
 There are a limited number of College rooms available for PGCE students, and the College is not able to provide family accommodation.
 We have a small number of double student rooms.

-In late March / early April we email all incoming PGCE students with information which includes a detailed accommodation guide and an online accommodation survey.
+In April we email all incoming PGCE students with information which includes a detailed accommodation guide and an online accommodation survey.
 All applicants are required to complete the survey to confirm if they require College accommodation or not.
-Please note, completing the application form does not guarantee applicants a room, but will enable you to place your name on the waiting list.
+Please note, completing the application survey does not guarantee applicants a room, but will enable you to place your name on the waiting list.
 Rooms will be offered on a first come, first served basis, but priority will be given to applicants who reside overseas, students with disabilities or medical conditions that require them to be on site, or those with strong pastoral reasons for living in.

 The Accommodation Coordinator allocates all rooms in July, and if the College is in a position to offer residential accommodation you will be contacted by email.
 If you are unsuccessful in your application for a room in Homerton College you will need to seek private accommodation.
 You may nonetheless put your name on a waiting list for vacancies that may arise.

-No. The residency agreement runs continuously from mid September to the end of June.
-Regretfully, we are unable to offer accommodation to students who request residency for only part of that period.
+No. The residency agreement runs continuously from mid-September to the end of June.
+We are unable to offer accommodation to students who request residency for only part of that period.

-The University normally expects PGCE students to live within 10 miles of Cambridge city centre, but increasingly a small number of PGCE students will be based further from Cambridge for domestic and financial reasons and permission is required for this.
+The University requires PGCE students to live within 10 miles of Cambridge city centre, but increasingly a small number of PGCE students will be based further from Cambridge for domestic and financial reasons and permission is required for this.
 The College strongly advises you to live no more than an hour's commute from Cambridge.

 The PGCE Information Booklet contains listings of letting agents, noticeboards and other useful sources to assist you in finding suitable accommodation for your time in Cambridge.

 The University has an agreement with the city council to limit the number of cars its students bring into the city centre.
 This means that PGCE students must obtain permission from the University to bring their car with them, this is in the form of a Motor Proctor's Licence.
-Applications for the Licence must be submitted online, but Tutor support forms will be provided to Homerton members in August to request a Motor Proctor's Licence, and these will need to be approved by the College Dean in the first instance.
+Applications for the Licence must be submitted online, but Tutor support forms will be included as part of the Registration information in mid-August and these will need to be approved by the College Dean in the first instance.

 Any PGCE student that has a car and lives/will be living within 10 miles of Cambridge city centre will need to apply for a Motor Proctor Licence.
 This includes: